1 2 3 4 5 6 7 8 9

 Self-Preservation Five (The Castle): The most withdrawn of all the Fives.
 Hoards privacy, physical space, time, and even food.
 Often has a deep desire for a safe, contained environment where no one can intrude.

-Social Five (The Professor): Paradoxically more social—but within structured, intellectual contexts.
+Social Five (The Professor): Paradoxically more social.
+But within structured, intellectual contexts.
 Enjoys teaching, sharing ideas, and building expertise that earns them a place in the tribe, all without getting too vulnerable.

 One-to-One Five (The Confidant or Secret Keeper): Seeks intense, private connection with just one trusted person.
 May seem emotionally intense or surprisingly romantic, though often still quite private and reserved.